 - Design reporting requirements for use of policy community engagement tool by Public Service agencies.

 - Establish and maintain a community of practice.

 Work on these actions is currently underway with support from the Policy Project.

 Third National Action Plan – 2018 to 2021

-The Policy Project is responsible for Commitment 5 of the National Action Plan 2018 – 2021.
-Commitment 5 aims to develop a deeper and more consistent understanding of what good engagement with the public means (right across the International Association for Public Participation's Spectrum of Public Participation).
+The Policy Project was responsible for Commitment 5 of the National Action Plan 2018–2021.
+This commitment aimed to develop a deeper and more consistent understanding of what good engagement with the public means (right across the International Association for Public Participation's Spectrum of Public Participation).

 - Good Practice Guide for Community Engagement

 - Community Engagement Design Tool

 - Guide to Inclusive Community Engagement